 Bonsucro’s Code of Conduct is the foundation of members’ agreement with Bonsucro to be part of the platform.
-It is a key mechanism by which Bonsucro drives its vision of a sugarcane sector with thriving, sustainable producer communities and resilient, assured supply chains.
+It is a key mechanism by which Bonsucro drives its vision of collectively accelerating the sustainable production and uses of sugarcane.

 All members of Bonsucro commit to working towards Bonsucro’s vision and complying with the Code of Conduct.
 The Code applies to all membership classes.